VovanR/notes/cmd.md

-## Fix current directory when running script as administartor
+## Fix current directory when running script as administrator

 - See: https://www.codeproject.com/Tips/119828/Running-a-bat-file-as-administrator-Correcting-cur